EM&I Innovative Services

-Many of EM&I’s marine innovations were guided by the requirements of the HITS JIP and in the near future we expect similar inputs from the FloGas (Floating Gas) JIP and our increasing involvement with renewable energy forums.
+Many of EM&I’s marine innovative services were guided by the requirements of the HITS JIP and in the near future we expect similar inputs from the FloGas (Floating Gas) JIP and our increasing involvement with renewable energy forums.

 The HITS (Hull Inspection Techniques and Strategy) JIP was formed in 2010 as part of the international FPSO Forum.